Global Analysis of LISA Data with Galactic Binaries and Massive Black Hole Binaries: Acknowledgements

 \section{Acknowledgements}

 We are thankful to the LDC working group \cite{LDC} for their efforts in establishing and backing the LDC1-1 and LDC2a.
 Additionally, we appreciate the GPU implementation of $\texttt{FASTLISARESPONSE}$ \cite{michael_katz_2022_5867731} and the signal simulation of the MBHBs $\texttt{BBHx}$ \cite{katz2020gpu, katz2022fully} which is available at \cite{michael_katz_2021}.
 We thank Franziska Riegger for her helpful feedback.
+We thank the referee for the thorough review which we believe improved this article.
 The computations to extract GBs were conducted on the CPUs of the Euler cluster at ETH Zürich, and we extend our sincere appreciation for this support.
 This project receives funding from the Swiss National Science Foundation (SNF 200021\textunderscore185051).